Nations League not a priority for Italy: Mancini

 "The Nations League was created to give more value to matches, but I don't see the need to make drama out of it.
 We will try to win but it doesn't change anything."

-Captain and veteran defender Giorgio Chiellini concurred with his head coach, calling for Monday's (NZDT) clash with Poland to be assessed in view of the team's longer-term ambitions.
+Captain and veteran defender Giorgio Chiellini concurred with his head coach, calling for Monday's (AEDT) clash with Poland to be assessed in view of the team's longer-term ambitions.

 "It's not a final, it's not a play-off, it's just an important push towards Euro 2020.
 There is a long way to go yet," the Juventus man added.

-Italy's final UEFA Nations League assignment after the Poland trip is a visit from European champion Portugal on 18 November (NZDT).
+Italy's final UEFA Nations League assignment after the Poland trip is a visit from European champion Portugal on 18 November (AEDT).